 AutoZone’s technical analysis

-So far in this series, we’ve covered analysts’ estimates for AutoZone’s (AZO) fiscal 1Q18 revenues, profit margins, and valuation multiples.
-AZO’s valuation multiples are trending lower than those of its peers (XLY) O’Reilly Automotive (ORLY) and Advance Auto Parts (AAP).
+So far in this series, we’ve covered AutoZone’s (AZO) fiscal 3Q17 revenues, margins, and valuation multiples.
+AZO is now trading at lower valuation multiples than peers O’Reilly Automotive (ORLY), and Advance Auto Parts (AAP).

 Key support and resistance levels